Type annotations for boto3. Adds code completion in IDEs such as PyCharm.

 package.
 It does have its shortcomings, though.
 For one, it only defines clients, no service resources, waiters, or

 paginators.
-Two, it defines2 clients as modules when the objects created by
+Two, it defines it's clients as modules when the objects created by

 boto3 are classes.
 This seems